adikusum4/FactoryApp-for-Management-Android/README.md

    - Track and report the environmental footprint of factory operations.
 Use this data for sustainability reporting and operational adjustments to lower emissions or waste.

 **Extra:**
-A full version of FactoryApp for Machines is available in my private repository.
+A full version of FactoryApp for Management is available in my private repository.